![]() |

 For most granites, applying a sealer even when not needed won't present a problem....

 However, some dark granites (especially blacks and greens) are very dense and if a sealer is applied, it just sits on the top and can noticeably dull the appearance.
-If this happens, the sealer must be stripped and possibly the surface re-polished... an expensive pain.
+If this happens, the granite sealer must be stripped and possibly the surface re-polished... an expensive pain.

-If you have a dark, dense granite and need convincing, let a drop of oil sit on your sample overnight.
+If you have a dark, dense granite countertop and need convincing, let a drop of oil sit on your sample overnight.
 Wipe it off.
 No spot?
 You will never stain this countertop.

 If you notice a stain, wash it with a little soap and hot water and dry it.
 Stain gone?
 Your tops are essentially impervious to stains, but they will probably take one coat of sealer without issue.